iLoveTux/aina/README.rst

 Streaming mode runs in the following manner:

-  1. reads data from `filenames`, which defaults to stdin
+  1. Accept a list of `filenames` (wildcards are accepted), which defaults to stdin
   2. At this point any expressions passed to `--begins` are executed
-  3. The files specified are processed as follows in order
+  3. The files specified are processed in order
     1. Any expressions passed to `--begin-files` are executed
     2. The data from the current file is read line-by-line
       1. Any statements passed to `--tests` are evaluated